Mackenzie & Smith Fine Furniture Restoration

 Regency pine side table

 A small sized Regency side table circa 1810.
 Well proportioned and made of pine, which is unusual for this type.
-There are some historic repairs and I have replaced the later drawer handles with appropriate period ones.

 29” wide x 14” deep x 27” high approx.